• Skip to primary navigation

 12. Seven Brothers “At the Mill”

-Hours: Open evenings but varies depending on locations in Kahuku, Laie, and Sharks Cove.
+Hours: Open 11 to 9 but closed Sundays.
+Locations in Kahuku, Laie, Halaweia, and Sharks Cove.

 What to order: Seven Brothers is an extremely popular gourmet burger place here on the North Shore.